Azure/application-gateway-kubernetes-ingress/docs/setup/install-new.md

     The `objectId` bash variable will be used in the ARM template below.
 View the value with `echo $objectId`.

+1. Execute the commands below on the  [Cloud Shell](https://shell.azure.com/) too.
+This will create the `kubernetesVersion` variable and save the latest version of kubernetes that is available in the location specified.
+    ```bash
+    location="westus2"
+    kubernetesVersion=$(az aks get-versions --location $location --query "orchestrators[-1].orchestratorVersion" -o tsv)
+    ```

 1. Paste the entire command below (it is a single command on multiple lines) in [Cloud Shell](https://shell.azure.com/) to create the `parameters.json` file.
 It will be used in the ARM template deployment.

     ```bash